thiwi/valiax/README.md

 ## 📝 License

-Copyright (c) 2025 Thilo Wilts
+This project is source-available but **not** open source according to the Open Source Initiative (OSI) definition.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to use, copy, modify, and distribute the Software for **personal, non-commercial purposes only**.
+You are permitted to use, copy, modify, and share the code **free of charge for personal, non-commercial purposes only**.

-Commercial use of this Software, including but not limited to using the Software as part of a commercial product, service, platform, or SaaS offering, is **strictly prohibited** without explicit written permission from the copyright holder.
+**Commercial use** — including use as part of a commercial product, service, platform, or SaaS offering — is **strictly prohibited** without explicit written permission from the author.

-The Software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from the use of the Software.
+The code is provided "as is", without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or noninfringement.

-For commercial licensing inquiries, contact: [thilowilts@googlemail.com]
+For commercial licensing inquiries, please contact: **info@valiax.eu**
+For full legal terms, see the [`LICENSE`](./LICENSE) file.